daicamangdeplao/jpa-investigation/NOTE.md

 To be able to query data from DB we can either use native query or JPQL.
 Native query is just the regular SQL query statement, while JPQL (Java Persistence Querying Language) abstracts the common SQL syntax by subtracting database specific querying features, so it lacks support for Window Functions, Common Table Expressions, Derived tables or PIVOT.

+### Transaction Management

+Transactions manage the changes that you perform in one or more systems. **The main goal of a transaction is to provide ACID characteristics to ensure the consistency and validity of your data** [[reference](https://thorben-janssen.com/transactions-spring-data-jpa/)].

+Spring provides all the boilerplate code that’s required to start, commit, or rollback a transaction.
+It also integrates with Hibernate’s and JPA’s transaction handling.
+If you’re using Spring Boot, this reduces your effort to a ``@Transactional`` annotation on each interface, method, or class that shall be executed within a transactional context [[reference](https://thorben-janssen.com/transactions-spring-data-jpa/)].

+The ``@Transactional`` annotation **belongs to the Service layer** because it is the Service layer’s responsibility to define the transaction boundaries [[reference]](https://vladmihalcea.com/spring-transactional-annotation/).

 ## Demo

 ## Source